Machine Learning, Spring 2024

 Let’s learn how the machines learn!

 Requirements to attend this course are basic programming skills (especially Python), data structures, math fundamentals (such as linear algebra and calculus), and probability and statistics.
-This course and its materials are also available in Sakai.
+This course and its materials are available in Sakai.

 • 01/18 - Syllabus and Intro